sbcshop/GPS_RTK_HAT_Software/README.md

 * Max Altitude: 50km
 * It receives both L1C/A and L2C bands
 * Current: 68mA - 130mA (varies with constellations and tracking state)
+## Communication Protocol
+* UART
+   * The ZED-F9P has traditional serial pins.
+The UART(RX/TX) pins are activated by default.
+Make that the UART/SPI jumper is open on top of the board.
+   * The ZED-F9P has a second serial port UART2(TX2/RX2) that is mostly utilised for RTCM3 correction data.
+This port's default behaviour is to automatically accept        and interpret incoming RTCM3 strings, enabling the board's RTK mode.
+* I2C
+   *  By default, the I2C pins are enabled.

 ## Steps to Setup With Pi:

 **Step.1 -** To start working with our GPS RTK HAT with Rasberry pi/Rock pi, you to setup your pi board to boot by uploading lates OS of it.